AlexGalays/abyssa-js/README.md

 It is meant to be used in those single page apps where using a big, comprehensive framework is unwanted: You wish to keep absolute control of your data, the DOM, and only willing to use a few libraries at most.
 This would be applications with a high performance risk (Complex requirements, data intensive, High frequency of DOM updates (From SSEs, websockets, animations, etc), mobile apps and so on.

+Abyssa does only one thing: Routing.
+Upon entering a route, you can render it using any technique: Direct DOM manipulation, client or server side templating, using a binding library, etc.

 ## What's so great about (very) stateful clients?